 How to Become a Chemical Dependency Counselor

-Though not everyone recognizes chemical dependency as a medical condition, indeed it is—a chronic, relapsing medical condition with devastating consequences.
+Though not everyone recognizes chemical dependency as a medical condition, indeed it is - a chronic, relapsing medical condition with devastating personal and social consequences.
 Chemical dependency counselors help people who suffer from drug dependency to break the cycle of addiction and recover their lives, as well as to overcome the stigma associated with this disease.

 These professionals must have a diverse set of skills at their disposal to help clients master both the physical and psychological elements of chemical dependency.
-Because substance abuse causes neurochemical and molecular changes in the brain, withdrawal creates distressing physical symptoms.
+Because substance abuse causes neurochemical and molecular changes in the brain, withdrawal creates distressing physical symptoms, sensory symptoms, and even behavioral problems.
 Concomitant with the physical manifestations of withdrawal are the psychological symptoms it engenders.
-People often become drug dependent in the first place to help them manage overwhelming feelings.
+People often become drug dependent in the first place to help manage overwhelming feelings or distressing circumstances.
 Remove the mood-altering chemical and the feelings return, often exacerbated by years of abuse.

 A chemical dependency counselor is sometimes the only lifeline available to someone suffering from drug dependency.
-This professional helps those who are addicted to alcohol, narcotics, prescription medications and other drugs by:
+The counselor helps those who are addicted to alcohol, narcotics, prescription medications and other drugs by: